adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Sovereignty

-American sociologist **Charles Cooley** defines a sovereign state as one *"where there resides within itself a supreme and absolute power acknowledging no superior"*.
+American sociologist **Charles Cooley** defines a sovereign state as *"where there resides within itself a supreme and absolute power acknowledging no superior"*.
 In political science terms, sovereignty means absolute and supreme power is not controlled by any internal or external forces.
 Unlike the USA and Australia, In India, there is a separation of powers, but no division in sovereignty.
 All the organs and functionaries of the Union and the States draw their power only from the people of India.
 The power ultimately rests with the people, who can elect their representatives and hold them accountable for their actions.
 In the *Keshavananda Bharti Case*, Justice Mathew said India was "sovereign" because it could make or unmake any decision concerning itself without any interference from the outside.

 ### Socialism

 It signifies the commitment of the Indian state to build a socialist society through the establishment of an egalitarian social, economic and political order.
-It implies the creation of a society where there is no exploitation, and the wealth of the nation is distributed equally among all its citizens.
+It implies the creation of a society where there is no exploitation, and the nation's wealth is distributed equally among all its citizens.
 However, it is important to note that India follows a mixed economy, which means that while there are private enterprises, the state also plays an active role in the economic development of the country.
 Added to the preamble via the 44th amendment.

 ### Secularism